cmchase/cmchase.github.io/_posts/2013-09-11-relative-solution.md

 ## The Solution

-This was ultimately a visual problem and no amount of measuring would solve this on its own.
-I hung the mirror where I needed it to be and eyeballed it to level.
+This was ultimately a visual problem and no amount of measuring would solve this on its own and, just like any other problem, I had to start somewhere.
+Jumping in, I hung the mirror where I needed it to be and eyeballed it to level.
 From here I used the mirror as my point of reference, measuring and remeasuring for each of the 3 other pieces.

 While crude, this works.
 It is not a perfect solution, but the 4 pieces look level and fit well in the space.
 Things start falling a part when you remove context, though.
 Without the visual weight of the mirror, the 3 pieces look like they're stagger above each other.
 If, by magic, you remove the house and leave the 4 hanging in the air they'd totally look misaligned and crooked.